 Extended time on exams as an accommodation generally only applies to traditional, time-limited exams.
 If you decide to offer alternative means of assessment (e.g. essays, non-timed exams, project work), then a student’s extended time may no longer be applicable.
 We encourage to speak with registered students if that is the case.

-SLDS will not be proctoring exams while the University’s instruction remains online only.
+SLDS will not be proctoring exams while the University’s instruction remains virtual.
 All exams should be administered online or through other remote assessment methods by faculty.
 Academic departments are responsible for setting up extended testing time in Carmen and ExamSoft.